Viking Age: Mainland North America

-In about 986, the Norwegian Vikings Bjarni Herjólfsson, Leif Ericson, and Þórfinnr Karlsefni from Greenland reached Mainland North America, over 500 years before Christopher Columbus, and they attempted to settle the land they called Vinland.
-They created a small settlement on the northern peninsula of present-day Newfoundland, near L'Anse aux Meadows.
+According to carbon-dating of excavated remains, between 990 and 1050 CE Vikings established a small settlement on the northern peninsula of present-day Newfoundland, near L'Anse aux Meadows.
 Conflict with indigenous peoples and lack of support from Greenland brought the Vinland colony to an end within a few years.
 The archaeological remains are now a UNESCO World Heritage Site.

 Technology

+Viking naval technology was among the most advanced in all societies of the time; their other technological works were also well-regarded.
 The Vikings were equipped with the technologically superior longships; for purposes of conducting trade however, another type of ship, the knarr, wider and deeper in draft, were customarily used.
 The Vikings were competent sailors, adept in land warfare as well as at sea, and they often struck at accessible and poorly defended targets, usually with near impunity.
 The effectiveness of these tactics earned Vikings a formidable reputation as raiders and pirates.

 The Vikings used their longships to travel vast distances and attain certain tactical advantages in battle.
 They could perform highly efficient hit-and-run attacks, in which they quickly approached a target, then left as rapidly as possible before a counter-offensive could be launched.
 Because of the ships' negligible draft, the Vikings could sail in shallow waters, allowing them to invade far inland along rivers.
 The ships were agile, and light enough to be carried over land from one river system to another.
 "Under sail, the same boats could tackle open water and cross the unexplored wastes of the North Atlantic."
 The ships' speed was also prodigious for the time, estimated at a maximum of 14–15 kn.
 The use of the longships ended when technology changed, and ships began to be constructed using saws instead of axes, resulting in inferior vessels.

 While battles at sea were rare, they would occasionally occur when Viking ships attempted to board European merchant vessels in Scandinavian waters.
 When larger scale battles ensued, Viking crews would rope together all nearby ships and slowly proceed towards the enemy targets.
 While advancing, the warriors hurled spears, arrows, and other projectiles at the opponents.
 When the ships were sufficiently close, melee combat would ensue using axes, swords, and spears until the enemy ship could be easily boarded.
 The roping technique allowed Viking crews to remain strong in numbers and act as a unit, but this uniformity also created problems.
-A Viking ship in the line could not retreat or pursue hostiles without breaking the formation and cutting the ropes, which weakened the overall Viking fleet and was a burdensome task to perform in the heat of battle.
+A Viking ship in the line could not retreat or pursue hostile ships without breaking the formation and cutting the ropes, which weakened the overall Viking fleet and was a burdensome task to perform in the heat of battle.
 In general, these tactics enabled Vikings to quickly destroy the meagre opposition posted during raids.